 My ERC grant has been picked up by the chilean research council (Conicyt).
 I was the only Chilean national who obtained this grant in 2017.
 More details here (in Spanish).

 I am extremely happy to report that I have been awarded an ERC Starting grant from the European Research Council (ERC).
 In this project we will study fundamental questions regarding data transmission in the nonlinear optical channel, including for example, the maximum amount of information that optical fibres can carry in the highly nonlinear regime.
 The name of the project is “FUN-NOTCH: Fundamentals of the Nonlinear Optical Channel”.
 Media coverage in the Eindhoven University of Technology news here and in the ERC website here.

-I have been awarded a prestigious personal VIDI grant worth 800,000 EUR from the Netherlands Organisation for Scientific Research (NWO).
+I have been awarded a prestigious personal VIDI grant from the Netherlands Organisation for Scientific Research (NWO).
 In this project we will perform research in the field of communication and information theory applied to fiber optical communications.
 The name of the project is “Increasing the Capacity of Optical Nonlinear Interfering Channels (ICONIC)”.
 Media coverage in the Eindhoven University of Technology news here and in the NWO website here.

 Our results published in Scientific Reports (Nature Publishing Group) R. Maher, A. Alvarado, D. Lavery and P. Bayvel, “Increasing the Information Rates of Optical Communications via Coded Modulation: A Study of Transceiver Performance” have been picked up by multiple media including Gizmodo, The Register, Daily Mail, The Telegraph, NBC News, El País (in Spanish), etc.